Skip to main content

 What does my school need to do?

-How do we get help?
+How can schools get help?

 Use the School Recycling Guide, which provides information on recycling and composting programs in schools, or call DEC’s Solid Waste Program at 802-828-1138.